fethalen/fethalen/README.md

 # Hello, I'm Felix 👋🏻

-I'm a PhD student at The International Max Planck Research School for Genome Science (IMPRS-GS) at the University of Göttingen, Germany.
-My research interests center around the development of novel methods for assisting in large-scale phylogenetic studies, although my interests within bioinformatics are broad.
-Here,
+I'm a PhD student at The International Max Planck Research School for Genome Science (IMPRS-GS).
-I present some of the pipelines and tools that I've developed over the years.
+My research interests center around the development of novel methods for assisting in large-scale phylogenetic studies but my interests within bioinformatics are very broad.
+Here, I present some of the pipelines and tools that I've developed over the years.

 ### Projects